CAS Number: 7440-43-9

 - Keep children away from welding fumes and other metal vapors and dusts.

-- Eat a well-balanced diet with adequate iron, which can help reduce the amount of cadmium that your body absorbs.
+- Include plenty of variety in your and your child’s diet.
+Eat a well-balanced diet with enough iron, which can help reduce the amount of cadmium that your body absorbs.

 For More Information: